Resources for CFPCM Professionals Working With Clients During COVID-19

 - Navigating a Pandemic: Your Financial Questions Answered (courtesy of FP Canada)

-- Where to Seek Advise in Uncertain Times (courtesy of FPA Australia)
+- Where to Seek Advise During the COVID-19 Crisis (courtesy of FPA Australia)